blender/blender/doc/python_api/rst/info_overview.rst

 So once the class is registered with Blender, instancing the class and calling the functions is left up to Blender.
 In fact you cannot instance these classes from the script as you would expect with most Python API's.

-To run operators you can call them through the operator api, eg:
+To run operators you can call them through the operator API, e.g:

 .. code-block:: python

    import bpy
    bpy.ops.object.simple_operator()

-User interface classes are given a context in which to draw, buttons window, file header, toolbar etc, then they are drawn when that area is displayed so they are never called by Python scripts directly.
+User interface classes are given a context in which to draw, buttons, window, file header, toolbar, etc., then they are drawn when that area is displayed so they are never called by Python scripts directly.